 Leaders find the truth, get to the brutal facts and separate it from myths, hype, and compromised information.
 Which is what your strategy moving forward is based upon.
 Take action.
 People want to know what to do—they need a plan.
 Create a flexible plan immediately.
 Employees want clarity on everything and expect frequent updates.
 Communicate your short-term and long-term strategy: How we will recover as a company & team?
 How we will be better off as a result?
 As well as: How will we return to business?
 How we will be responsive to workplace safety and be agile to changes in workplace policies to ensure both team members and customers feel safe?

-Businesses and leaders need to avoid seeming cold or impersonal and appearing their focus is strictly about the bottom line.
+Businesses and leaders need to avoid seeming cold or impersonal and appear their focus is strictly on the bottom line.
 These unprecedented times call for us to stretch beyond our normal comfort zones and be even more vulnerable than usual.
 Six months from now, you’ll look back and be glad you did.

 Be Exceedingly Human